Tyro and Square are competing payment platforms with similar offerings.

 Buy buttons (for website) |

-Square has the edge again when it comes to a smooth experience, because all the different payment methods are automatically integrated so you can monitor payments in the Dashboard (back-end Square account in a browser) at all times.
-Tyro also has an eCommerce Portal, but this is separate from the Tyro Portal for EFTPOS reporting.
+Square has the edge again when it comes to a smooth experience, because all the different payment methods are integrated so you can monitor payments in the Dashboard (back-end Square account in a browser).

 Photo: Square

 If you need to accept payments via phone, Tyro and Square can manage that too.
-Square’s Virtual Terminal comes as standard with your account, while Tyro accepts mail orders and telephone orders (MOTO) through their portal if you choose it.
+Square’s virtual terminal comes as standard with your account, while Tyro accepts mail orders and telephone orders (MOTO) through their portal if you choose it.

 Mixed reviews and service